zx80/flask-simple-auth/README.md

-There are plenty authentication schemes available in a web server such as Apache or Nginx, all of which probably more efficiently implemented than python code, so this should be the prefered options.
+There are plenty authentication schemes available in a web server such as Apache or Nginx, all of which probably more efficiently implemented than python code, so this should be the preferred option.
 However, it could require significant configuration effort compared to the application-side approach.